vb-consulting/RazorSvelte/README.md

     - `dotnet-clean`: for `dotnet clean`.
     - `dotnet-build`: for `dotnet build`.

-- SCSS Styling Support:
+- SCSS Styling Support

     - `fe-scss-build`: Build global CSS files `wwwroot/style.css` in compressed format from SCSS files `App/scss/style.scss` that imports.
     - `fe-scss-watch`: Build global CSS files `wwwroot/style.css` in uncompressed format from SCSS files `App/scss/style.scss` that imports and stays in a watch recursive mode.

-- Build Support for the `Index` page:
+- Build Support for the `Index` page

     - `fe-build`: Build JavaScript for the `Index` page.
 The output is `wwwroot/build/index.js` in a compressed format without any source maps.
 The JavaScript file can't be debugged.
-This is for production.
+This is for production
     - `fe-watch`: Build JavaScript for the `Index` page.
 The output is `wwwroot/build/index.js` in an uncompressed format with the source maps.
 The JavaScript file can be debugged.
 This is not for production.
-The process will keep monitor for file changes and rebuild accordingly.
+The process will keep monitoring for file changes and rebuild accordingly.
 This is useful for the development process.

 Note:
 To build or watch other pages you can use this command line `npm run fe-build <page>` or `npm run fe-build <page>`, where the page name is a lowercase config file without extensions.
 For example `index` for `./Pages/Index.rollup.config.js`, `login` for `./Pages/Login.rollup.config.js`, etc.

-- All pages:
+- All pages
     - `fe-build-all`: Frontend build-all.
 Calls `Scripts/build-all.js` script to build and compile all pages and all stylesheets.
-    - `fe-watch-all`: Frontend watch all.
+    - `fe-watch-all: Frontend watch-all.
 Calls `Scripts/watch-all.js` script to build, compile and watch all pages and all stylesheets.

 - Other:

     - `npm-upgrade`: Upgrades all NPM dependencies to the latest version.
 Use this with caution.
 To be able to run this command, the global `npm-check-updates` dependency is required.
 Use `npm install -g npm-check-updates` to install.
     - `code`: Opens up one instance of Visual Studio Code
     - `new-page: Prompts the user for a new page name, and if age doesn't exists adds a new page and does all appropriate code changes.
+    - `build-urls` - invokes .NET C# script that automatically creates `shared/urls.ts` file containing all application urls.
+Builds backend, executes script command and exists.
+This command will use `UrlBuilderPath` configuration key.
+    - `build-models` - invokes .NET C# script that automatically creates `shared/models.d.ts` file containing all model interfaces from model namespace.
+Builds backend, executes script command and exists.
+This command will create a typescript file set in configuration key `TsModelsFilePath` (`shared/models.d.ts`) that will contain all C# public classes translated to Typescript interfaces, that are present in the namespace under `ModelNamespace` configuration key (`RazorSvelte.SampleData`).

 ## FAQ